JamesParsons/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Pick another part in your kit and try to implement the data streaming with it.\*\*\***

 I used the joystick.
-This hold the potential for a lot of fun.
+This holds the potential for a lot of fun.
 ![IMG_2768](https://user-images.githubusercontent.com/89811189/141137688-a6245a0d-cc92-40ff-b073-baab6ae181b2.JPG)

 ![image](https://user-images.githubusercontent.com/89811189/141137529-05d1f4e1-1f83-420b-939c-5420e7875155.png)